Sōtaisei Riron: Summary

-The fifth album, TOWN AGE was released in July 2013.
+The fifth album, TOWN AGE, was released in July 2013.
 After the release of the album, a concert with My Bloody Valentine (band) was also held in Tokyo International Forum.

 "Spectrum"(as Sōtaisei Riron x Jeff Mills) and "Tama Tama Newtown (2DK session)" were released on 2015.

-The sixth album, Tensei Jingle was released in April 2016.
-The album received praise from figures including Ryuichi Sakamoto, Jeff Mills, Penguin Cafe, Kiyoshi Kurosawa.
+The sixth album, Tensei Jingle, was released in April 2016.
+The album received praise from figures including Ryuichi Sakamoto, Jeff Mills, Penguin Cafe, and Kiyoshi Kurosawa.

 NEO-FUTURE, a single, was released in October 2018.
 A live album Shiraberu Sōtaisei Riron was released in July 2019.